 Through a joint collection development policy, each library collects in several specialized subject areas, embracing a wide range of theological topics.
 Each also maintains a general collection of books and periodicals to meet the needs of courses offered by its College.
 All currently registered STU students, faculty, and staff as well as members of the public are eligible to borrow material from any STU library.

-- The H. E. Sellers Library of the College of Emmanuel & St. Chad has 21,000 volumes and receives 50 periodicals.
+- The College of Emmanuel & St. Chad Collection (formerly the H.E.
+Sellers Library) has 21,000 volumes.
 Areas of concentration include the liturgical tradition and the history and tradition of Anglicanism.
-It is located within St. Andrew's College Library.
+In 2014, the library collection was moved to St. Andrew's College Library.
+It is located at St. Andrew's College in the Saskatoon Theological Union Library.

 - The Lutheran Theological Seminary Collection (formerly the Otto Olson Memorial Library) Saskatoon contains 45,000 volumes.
 Biblical studies, Near Eastern Christianity, and the Reformation (particularly Luther’s work) are significant strengths.
 The library hosts the Centre for Rural Community Leadership and Ministry collection, as well as a Mennonite collection and a Jewish-Christian relations collection.
 The Lutheran Theological Seminary Library collection was moved to St. Andrew's College in 2020 and is located in the Saskatoon Theological Union Library.